Gujarati’s are linked to a couple of staple food items…Theplas are one of them!

 - In a bowl add all the dry ingredients and mix (at this stage I like to taste the dry mixture to make sure everything is there)

-- Now add the Pastes, chopped Fenugreek Leaves, Yogurt if you’re using and Oil, mix everything with your hands.
-If you’re not using Yogurt, once you’ve mixed everything, slowly add in a little Warm Water and start to knead to form a dough, the dough should be semi stiff, so not too soft nor too hard, you should be able to easily roll it out.
+- Now add the Pastes, chopped Fenugreek Leaves, Coriander Leaves and Oil, mix everything with your hands.
+Slowly add in a little Warm Water and start to knead to form a dough, the dough should be semi stiff, so not too soft nor too hard, you should be able to easily roll it out.

 - Once the dough is done, give it a taste to ensure it’s just right for your palate.